niyaziicdag/hb-web-ui-automation/README.md

 This project is used to perform automation tests for Hepsiburada Study Case web application.
 It utilizes Cucumber scenario files, Selenium WebDriver, and Java programming language to test different features and scenarios of the web application.

+## Requirements

+To run this project, the following software and tools need to be installed:

+- Java JDK (version 8 or above)
+- Maven
+- Selenium
+- Cucumber
+- Git (optional)
+- IDE (IntelliJ IDEA, Eclipse, etc.)

 ## Test Cases

 - The user visits the hepsiburada.com website.